WVURAIL/dspira/_posts/2020-08-20-observing-and-mapping-the-sky.md

 > It uses student handouts and a spreadsheet instead of Python.
 Same physics, different audience.
 Read that one
 > if you are teaching this to a class; read this one if you want the pipeline.

-The scripts are in [`code/observations/`](https://github.com/WVURAIL/dspira/tree/main/code/observations).
+The [observation-processing scripts](https://github.com/WVURAIL/dspira-software/tree/main/data-processing) are maintained in DSPIRA software.
-The [README](https://github.com/WVURAIL/dspira/blob/main/code/observations/README.md) explains installation and each script's output.
+The [processing guide](https://github.com/WVURAIL/dspira-software/blob/main/data-processing/README.md) explains installation and each script's output.
+Download [DSPIRA software](https://github.com/WVURAIL/dspira-software/archive/refs/heads/main.zip), then open its `data-processing` folder for the commands below.

 ---